The Golden Boy award is presented every year to the best young player aged 21 or under in Europe. Planet Sport looks back at all the winners.

-He is regarded as one of the greatest strikers in Premier League history and is remembered for his title-winning goal against Queens Park Rangers in the 94th minute, which saw City win the Premier League on the final day of the 2011/12 season.
+He is regarded as one of the greatest strikers in Premier League history and is particularly remembered for his title-winning goal against Queens Park Rangers in the 94th minute, which saw City win the Premier League on the final day of the 2011/12 season.

 The Argentine also had success on the European stage with Atletico Madrid, winning the Europa League in 2010 prior to his move to England.
-On the international front, Aguero inspired Argentina to Olympic gold at the 2008 Beijing Games, scoring a brace against Brazil in the semi-finals before overcoming Nigeria in the final.

 Manchester City years

-Kun netted twice and claimed an assist in just a 30-minute appearance off the bench against Swansea City in the Premier League, which was a sign of things to come.
+Kun netted twice and claimed an assist in a 30-minute appearance off the bench against Swansea City in the Premier League, which was a sign of things to come.